hollyyfc/project-2-stats_r_us/Proposal/Proposal.md

 **4. The final organization of your project repository.**

-There will be two main folders created under the project repository, one containing the major RMD file with the Shiny app design and the other including all images we will be using to work on the different types of filters.
+There will be five folders created in total.
+Two main folders are under the project repository, one containing the major RMD file with the Shiny app design and the other including all images we will be using to work on the different types of filters.
+We will also upload datasets to Data folder if we need further analysis.
 A separate presentation folder will also be created using xaringan.
+Proposal file is under its own folder.

+Folder structure:

-Folder structure: App (.rmd, .html (website), README describing sections of website and user interface) Data (images that will be used on website) Presentation (using xaringan)
+-   App (.rmd, .html (website), README describing sections of website and user interface)

+-   Image (images that will be used on website and in the app)

+-   Data (including potential datasets used for basic plot analysis)

+-   Proposal (containing Proposal.rmd and .md)

+-   Presentation (using xaringan)